 Quality Area 6: Collaborative partnerships with families and communities

 In December 2019 our service was awarded “Excellent” from ACECQA, making us the first and only education and care service in Australia currently, to receive the Excellent rating three consecutive times – 2014, 2016 and 2019.

 After School Care – $11.00 if signed out by 4.30pm and $19.00 if signed out after 4.30pm.
 Charges are incurred from arrival time.

 A Vacation Care Program is provided for children during school holidays, from 7.00am until 6.00pm each day.
 The program of daily activities is available three weeks before the start of each holidays.

 Bookings are essential for children attending any of our OSHC programs.

 A flat fee of $44.00 per child applies.

 A Late Fee of $10.00 per child will apply plus a charge of $1.00 per minute after 6pm.

 Outside School Hours Care is an Approved Child Care Provider.
-As such, you MAY be eligible to receive some Child Care Benefit.
-In order to claim reimbursement, it is necessary for families to be assessed for Child Care Benefit at Centrelink/Family Assistance Office.
+As such, you MAY be eligible to receive some Childcare Subsidy.
+In order to claim reimbursement, it is necessary for families to be assessed for Childcare Subsidy at Centrelink/Family Assistance Office.

-For further information about our OSHC programme please contact the Head of Outside School Hours Care Jan Marxsen via email: firstname.lastname@example.org or by phone (07) 3826 3361.
+For further information about our OSHC program please contact the Head of Outside School Hours Care Jan Marxsen via email: firstname.lastname@example.org or by phone (07) 3826 3361.